dovecot/documentation/source/configuration_manual/virtual_plugin.rst

 Namespace configuration
 =======================

-Then, you'll have to create a `namespace
-<https://wiki.dovecot.org/Namespaces>`_ for the virtual mailboxes, for example:
+Then, you'll have to create a :ref:`namespaces` for the virtual mailboxes, for example:

 .. code-block:: none